Skip to main content

 Moderating Growth in Faculty, Student, and Staff Accounts

-After making the easiest reductions for Cornell Google Drive storage, the remaining amount was still so large that substantial costs will be incurred unless more steps were taken.
+After making the easiest reductions for Cornell Google Drive storage, the remaining amount was still so large that substantial costs would be incurred unless more steps were taken.
 Since all remaining options would have an effect, it was important to identify which changes would be least disruptive to Cornell education and research.

 • Cornell already only set up Google accounts for faculty and staff on request.
 New accounts are capped at 15 Gigabytes (GB)